Adnard-Kod/vanilla_js_model/README.md

 # vanilla_js_model
-This is a model maybe only will vanilla javascritp.
+This is a model made only will vanilla javascritp.